RibbonWinForms/RibbonWinForms/README.md

 For historical articles and source code, you can still obtain it at the old sites, but for support and new development, you may continue to seek or contribute here.

+This project is a result of contributions from many named and unnamed C# programmers.
+A project from .NET programmers for .NET programmers.

 Jase Menendez Poo is back with us in this repository :)

 by adriancs, Nov 23 2017